 CDBG funds will be used for various activities authorized in Section 105(a) of the amended 1974 Housing and Community Development Act that met national CDBG objectives.
-Projects are funded to meet the CDBG National Objective to benefit persons of LMI.
+Projects are funded to meet the CDBG National Objectives of Low and Moderate Income, Slums and Blight, and Urgent Need.to benefit persons of LMI.